DeV1LN1H4d/tpconf_bin_xml/README.md

+# It's not my tool.🙂

+# `I kept uploading so that I could use it all the time.`

 # tpconf_bin_xml.py

 Simple command line utility to convert TP-Link TD-W9970 and TD-W9980 (_thanks to [d3dave](https://github.com/d3dave)_) modem router backup config files from binary to XML and back: